IxI-Enki/project-connect/project-proposal.md

 ---

 ## <p align="center"> 3.
 Objectives/Goals  </p>
-The goal of this project is to develop a fully browser-based game engine with the following features:

 - **Simplicity & Accessibility**: The engine should be intuitive and easy to use for users of all ages.

 - **Platform Independence**: Games should run on any modern web browser without requiring installation or specialized hardware.

 - **Mobile Devices as Controllers/Game Pads**: Smartphone and tablets can be registered as input devices since they are widely available and accessible to most users.

 - **Flexible Display Options**: Any internet-capable screen with a browser (e.g.smartTvs, laptops, tablets, phones) can be used as a display for the game.

 - **Optimization for Multiplayer Scenarios**: The engine will support different game modes:

   - **Couch Co-op**: Multiplayer, people in the same room play together.

   - **Distant Multiplayer**: Players connect over the internet.

   - **Multi-Screen**: Players can view different content on separate displays for innovative gameplay mechanics. e.g. active player, common area, opponent player.

 - **Technical Aspects and Expandability**: